 On Kelley Blue Book (KBB) click the "Select Make" dropdown box and choose the make of your vehicle, then do the same for the model and click "Search."
 We'll use the same 2018 Ford Focus Titanium 4D Sedan for this example.

-Scroll down to find the year, fuel type, and transmission type that matches your vehicle on the next page.
-Then click on the trim level that matches your vehicle.
+Scroll down to find and click the year, fuel type, and transmission type that matches your vehicle on the next page.
+Then click on the trim level and body style that matches your vehicle.

 KBB will now list what it expects car buyers to be willing to pay for your vehicle.